-Would the Project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for schools?

-Explanation: According to the Santee School District (SSD), the development of 2,949 residential units under the preferred land use plan with school would generate approximately 635 K-8 students.
+- Threshold: Would the Project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for schools? - Finding: Less than significant.
+(EIR, § 4.14.5.3.) - Explanation: According to the Santee School District (SSD), the development of 2,949 residential units under the preferred land use plan with school would generate approximately 635 K-8 students.
 Though SSD identifies that it has capacity to house some new students in existing schools within the district, in order to accommodate the total influx of new students, a new school facility would need to be constructed.
 The proposed project reserves a school site for a potential K-8 public school or other educational uses on the project site boundaries.
 If acquired by the SSD, the site can accommodate up to 700 students, including existing City students and new students on the project site, plus required staff.
-Under this land use plan, the proposed project would provide an on-site K-8 school to serve the proposed project's anticipated increase in population, and would not require construction or expansion of additional K-8 school facilities off site.
+Under this land use plan, the proposed project's anticipated increase in population, and would not require construction or expansion of additional K-8 school facilities off site.